 In case of death, the funeral expenditure of Rs.
 2500/- shall be deposited with the Commissioner.
 Maximum limit of ‘monthly wages’ is Rs.
 4000/- in above calculation.
 Compare Schedule I and III of W.C.
 Act, Schedule II and III of ESI Act and the Schedule of the Personal Injuries (Compensation Insurance) Act, 1963.
 They seem to be similar.

 Penalty for late payment (Sec.
 4A) Compensation shall be paid as soon as it falls due maximum bank interest is payable.
 If delay is not justified, penalty up to 50% of the compensation also payable.

 A show-cause notice to the employer is necessary before passing an order for penalty.
 The interest and penalty both shall be paid to the workman or his dependent, as the case may be.

 Distribution of compensation (Sec.
 8): Compensation payable in case of death, payable to woman or legally disable (e.g. minor) person, shall be paid through Commissioner (Court) only not directly.
 Direct payment shall not be deemed compensation.

 An employer can give advance up to 3 months wages which is deductible and the Commissioner shall repay it to the employer.

 The Commissioner shall give receipt to the depositor, notice to dependant(s), make inquiry and if satisfied that no dependant exists, he shall repay the balance to the employer.
 If the dependant is women or legally not eligible, the same may be investigated and mode of payment during non-eligibility may be directed for the welfare.
 In other cases direct payment is possible.
-The Commissioner has power to change or amend his order for investment if satisfied with the reason.
+The Commissioner has the power to change or amend his order for investment if satisfied with the reason.

-Chapter-4 gives rule making powers to the State and procedure (sec.
+Chapter-4 gives rule-making powers to the State and procedure (sec.
 32 to 36)